logo left

 nuttys kitchen logo

-If you like tomatoes, you'll love this Chicken & Tomato Balti Curry It is a wonderful curry but, be mindful to make it when tomatoes are truely in season and really flavourful.
-I bought vine ripened ones to create this dish, as they were absolutely beautiful and a decent price at the time.
-The best tomatoes to use are fresh (NOT tinned!!!) plum tomatoes as they contain considerablly less water, however, they come at a premium price that I'm not prepared to pay for on this occasion.
-I'll just omit adding any extra water to the dish.
 As a rule of thumb when buying tomatoes — smell them — if they are fairly odourless, they are probably just as tasteless and may have been kept in cold storage, which does them no good at all (shakes head!)
 Also, buy them few days before you need them, so as to allow them to ripen up a bit more and create more flavour.
-This is a nine step dish so it's really easy actually :-)

 a bit more on tomatoes

 If you want to make this dish when tomatoes are out-of-season, lacking in flavour and a little pale, you can add a tablespoon of tomato purée to give the curry a boost.
 However, you can't beat the fully ripened in-season fruit that hasn't been chilled.
-When possible, buy from a greengrocer or independant supermarket that doesn't keep them chilled, it makes such a difference to the taste.
+When possible, buy from a greengrocer or independant supermarket that doesn't keep them in cold storage, it makes such a difference to the taste.
 And, while we're on the subject, never store your tomatoes or any other fruit in the fridge, they may keep a little longer, but they do lose bags of flavour :-(

 Click the Method tab below to see a step by step guide on how to make Chicken & Tomato Balti Curry along with some pictures as guidance.